Tatekii/Siyn-s-Space/英语/新概念第三册/Pre-unit Test.md

 I have just received a letter from my old school informing me that my former headmaster, Mr. Reginald Page,__ (retire) next week.
 Pupils of the school, old and new,   __ (send) him a present to mark the occasion.
 All those who have contributed towards the gift __ (sign) their names in a large album which __ (send) to the headmaster's home.
 We all __ (remember) Mr. Page for his patience and understanding and for the kindly encouragement he gave us when we went so unwillingly to school.
 A great many former pupils __ (attend) a farewell dinner in his honour next Thursday.
 It is a curious coincidence that the day, before his retirement, Mr. Page __ (teach) for a total of forty years.
 After he __ (retire) he __ (devote) himself to gardening.
 For him, this __ be an entirely new hobby.

+>I have just received a letter from my old school informing me that my former headmaster, Mr. Reginald Page, **will retire** next week.
+Pupils of the school, old and new, **are sending** him a present to mark the occasion.
+All those who have contributed towards the gift **have signed** their names in a large album which **will be sent** to the headmaster’s home.
+We all **remember** Mr. Page for his patience and understanding and for the kindly encouragement he gave us when we went so unwillingly to school.
+A great many former pupils **will attend** a farewell dinner in his honour next Thursday.
+It is a curious coincidence that the day before his retirement, Mr. Page **will have taught** for a total of forty years.
+After he **retires**, he **will devote** himself to gardening.
+For him, this **will be** an entirely new hobby.

 ### _e What happened?
 What had happened?
 What had been happening?_

 Give the correct form of the verbs in parentheses:

 As the man tried to swing the speedboat round, the steering wheel came away in his hands.
 He __  (wave) desperately to his companion who __ (water ski) for the last fifteen minutes.
 Both men hardly __ (have) time to realize what was happening when they __ (throw) violently into the sea.
 The speedboat __ (strike) a buoy, but it __ (continue) to move very quickly across the water.
 Both men just __ (begin) to swim towards the shore, when they __ (notice) with dismay that the speedboat was moving in a circle.
 It now __ (come) towards them at tremendous speed.
 In less than a minute, it __ (roar) past them only a few feet away.

+>As the man tried to swing the speedboat round, the steering wheel came away in his hands.
+He **waved** desperately to his companion, who **had been water skiing** for the last fifteen minutes.
+Both men hardly **had** time to realize what was happening when they **were thrown** violently into the sea.
+The speedboat **struck** a buoy, but it **continued** to move very quickly across the water.
+Both men had just **begun** to swim towards the shore, when they **noticed** with dismay that the speedboat was moving in a circle.
+It now **was coming** towards them at tremendous speed.
+In less than a minute, it **roared** past them only a few feet away.

 ### _f_ Give the correct form of the verbs in parentheses: